TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LockingApi/Index.rst

 setup your caching and locking if you share your TYPO3 instance on multiple servers for load balancing or high availability.

-Specifically, these may be a problem:
+Specifically, this may be a problem:

 * **Do not** use a local locking mechanism (e.g. semaphores or file locks in typo3temp/var, *if* `typo3temp/var` is mapped to local storage and